homelan-git/docker/docker/docker-squid/readme.md

   --publish 3128:3128 \
   --volume /path/to/squid.conf:/etc/squid/squid.conf \
   --volume /path/to/squid/cache:/var/cache/squid \
-   dockersquid_cache
+  homelan/docker-squid
 ```

-or changed it on the `docker-compose.yml` file.
+or change it on the `docker-compose.yml` file.

 To reload the Squid configuration on a running instance you can send than the `HUP` signal to the container.